Frequently Asked Questions

 Feel free to review our frequently asked questions list to learn more about FBC FCN.

-Town Hall meetings are being hosted across the country for FBC FCN to present its vision to interested Black community members, solicit advice on FBC FCN priorities, and encourage organizations and individuals to establish the coalitions prior to the establishment of the FBC FCN Board before the end of 2018.
+Regional town hall meetings are being hosted for FBC FCN to present its vision to interested Black community members, solicit advice on FBC FCN priorities, and encourage organizations and individuals to establish coalitions.

 During their time on the bench, several Canadian judges have engaged in external activities, which have pushed for policy and legislative change at the provincial and federal levels.
 These include: